Mic-Tsai/Power_Consumption_Current_Sense_System-V2/README.md

 # Power Consumption | Current Sense System V2

-Arduino base power consumption calculator.
-Print results as UART interface and oled display, also have SD card to log data.
+Arduino based power consumption calculator.
+Print results as UART interface and OLED display, also have SD card to log data.

-Maxinum 8 differential channels, come out with 4x ADS1115 in one I2C bus.
-RGB OLED display (ST7789 130x160) results show as real-time update, also support SD card data log.
+Maximum 8 differential channels, come out with 4x ADS1115 in one I2C bus.
+RGB OLED display (ST7789 130x160) results show as a real-time update also supports the SD card data log.

 ** **Important** **

-Before you log the power consumption results, the resistor value need to be calculate by multimeter.
-You can press the buttom to do the value change very quickly!
+Before you log the power consumption results, the resistor value needs to be calculated by the multimeter.
+You can press the button to do the value change very quickly!

-After the data logging into SD card, plot data into image via a pyhton script.
+After the data logging into the SD card, plot data into an image via a python script.
 ##